Combinatorics of combinatorial topology: PL basics and PL transversality revisited

-Starting with Chapter 3, we also occasionally use known results from PL topology.
+Starting with Part \ref{subdivision and collars}, we also occasionally use known results from PL topology.
 Thus the remaining chapters are not entirely self-contained.
-We do try to keep external references to a minimum. \end{definition}
+We do try to keep external references to a minimum.

-Two key notions are introduced in Chapter \ref{subdivision and collars}: a subdivision map and a stratification map.
+Two key notions are introduced in Part \ref{subdivision and collars}: a subdivision map and a stratification map.

-A special case of subdivision maps, where the domain and the range are cell complexes were studied by N. Mn\"ev, who calls them assembly or aggregation maps \cite{Mn}.
+A special case of subdivision maps where the domain and the range are cell complexes was studied by R. Stanley \cite{Stan} (see also \cite{Ath}) and also by N. Mn\"ev, who calls them assembly or aggregation maps \cite{Mn}.
 The opposite case, where the domain and the range are dual posets of simplicial complexes was considered by E. Akin \cite{Ak2}.
 The equivalence of a local and a global definition of a subdivision map (Theorem \ref{subdivision map}) yields a simple proof of some of Akin's results.

 In the case where the range is a cell complex, stratification maps are a combinatorial abstraction of the notion of a polyhedral mock bundle of Buocristiano, Rourke and Sanderson \cite{BRS}.
 A characterization of stratification maps in terms of subdivision maps is given in Theorem \ref{stratification map}.